maxlebedev/maleficer/README.md

-Maleficer is a Berlin definition rogulike which takes inspiration from tactics games.
+Maleficer is a classic rogulike with focus on tactical combat.
-The combat of many rogulikes boils down to walking into enemies until they die, and I'm aiming to replace that with a more rich experiance.
+The baseline combat of many rogulikes boils down to walking into enemies until they die, and I'm aiming to replace that with a more rich experiance.
 I also take inspiration from modern TTRPGs like Trespassor, especially in terms of mechanical clarity.
 (and a vehicle for teaching myself game dev, ecs pattern, etc)

+# Inspiration
+	- classic roguelikes
+		- Nethack
+		- Shattered Pixed Dungeon
+		- Dungeons of Dredmor
+	- Modern TTPGS like Trespassor
+	- Rift Wizard
+	- Tactics games

 # Dependancies
 	- libsdl2-dev